openmiblab/tutorial-cluster/README.md

 source activate venv
 ```

-Mow you can run the scripts as before:
+Now you can run the scripts as before:

 ```bash
 python src/all_jobs.py